Gardens

 Photograph of the Sanford B. Ladd School students attending to the school garden.
 This vantage point faces northwest from atop the southwest corner of the original Ladd School building (before the 1922 addition).
 The houses at 3624, 3626, and 3630 Bellefontaine Avenue are pictured to the left.

-An autochrome photograph of the gardens at The Walnuts, taken from the southeast outside of a window in the apartment building.
+An autochrome photograph of the center of the gardens at The Walnuts, taken from the south atop the apartment building.

-An autochrome photograph of the Municipal Rose Garden (Loose Park Rose Garden) looking southeast.
+An autochrome photograph of an arch with winter covering at the Municipal Rose Garden (Loose Park Rose Garden).

 Pages